Central Dalmatia

 Brac

 One of the main attractions on Brac is its famous beach, Zlatni Rat.
-This sandy strip extends from the island into the Adriatic Sea, creating an inviting area for swimming, snorkeling, windsurfing, and more.
+This sandy strip extends from the island into the Adriatic Sea.
+Zlatni Rat is an inviting area for swimming, snorkeling, windsurfing, and more.
 Other beaches like Lucica and Bol offer plenty of relaxation and water sports opportunities.

 Brac is also a great place to experience local culture and cuisine.
-There are several traditional restaurants where you can sample authentic Dalmatian dishes, including peka (a type of stew), pašticada (a beef dish), and even donkey steak!
-Brac also has plenty of wineries and olive oil producers that offer tastings, making it easy to taste the island’s unique flavors.
+There are several traditional restaurants where you can sample authentic Dalmatian dishes.
+Some of the dishes are peka (a type of stew), pasÌŒticada (a beef dish), and even donkey steak!
+Brac also has plenty of wineries and olive oil producers that offer tastings.

 Trogir